Boilers: A Reef Break North of Taghazout

 The Wave

 Boilers is a reef break that produces predominantly right-hand waves, with occasional left-hand sections depending on the swell direction.
-It breaks over a shallow rocky reef — the old boilers are visible at low tide and give the spot its name — and offers short to medium-length rides that tend to be punchier and more unpredictable than the point breaks to the north.
+It breaks over a shallow rocky reef — the old boilers are visible at low tide and give the spot its name — and offers short to medium-length rides that tend to be punchier and more unpredictable than the longer point breaks nearby.

 It’s the kind of break that rewards local knowledge.
 The takeoff zone shifts depending on tide and swell direction, and the best sections are found by those who’ve surfed it enough to read it.